 The fireplace opening and environment must be in compliance with specifications laid down in the appropriate sections of these instructions.

-Remove the appliance from the carton as described previously and stand on a dust sheet or similar.
-Place the coals/pebbles, ceramics and fixings safely to one side.
-Remove the burner from the assembly by removing the two screws retaining the tray legs.
-The tray is now free and may be lifted away.
+Remove the appliance from it's carton as described previously and stand upon a dust sheet or similar.
+Place the decorative frame, coals, ceramics and fixings safely to one side.
+Remove the burner from the assembly by removing the retaining screws.

+Slide control models: Remove the slide control linkage connecting screw.
+The tray is now free, and may be lifted away.